g2glab/docs-pg/contents/pg-converters.md

       "p1" -> "p2" [label="friend\l" since="2011" dir=none]
     }

-You can generate a PNG image using graphviz.
+You can now generate a PNG image from the converted file using graphviz.

     $ dot -T png data.dot -o data.png